By Leira Mananzan, Reporter

 Add to that extras like 24/7 access, cashback promos, and easy budgeting tools, and you can see why digital banking has gone from “new trend” to everyday essential.
 For many first-time users, it also means skipping intimidating branch visits and enjoying a bank that finally speaks their digital language.

-As of 2025, the Top Digital Banks in 2025 are those that combine convenience with real-life benefits.
+The Top Digital Banks in 2026 are those that combine convenience with real-life benefits.
 Here’s a closer look at the five platforms winning over Filipino users.

 1. Maya Bank – The everyday super app